karl2883/hj/README.md

 ## Goals
 The main goal is for the language to be able to solve any problem from [Advent of Code](https://adventofcode.com/).
 ## Current state
 A basic token parser has been made.
-The compiler will read from a given file and output all of the tokens, when debug mode (-d) is enabled.
+The compiler will read from a given file and output all of the tokens when debug mode (-d) is enabled.